Morganfp/expendo-finance-tracker/README.md

 ### Transactions Table

+- **Transaction List**:
-- **Transaction List**: View all recorded transactions in a clean, tabular format
+- View all recorded transactions in a clean, tabular format
+- Transactions are sorted by date, with sorting optimized using `useMemo`
 - **Interactive UI**:
   - Hover to reveal delete option (× icon)
   - Instant removal of transactions